-EPERM The effective user ID of the calling process is not superuser.
 EBUSY An attempt is made to enable accounting when it is already enabled.

 ENOTDIR A component of the path parameter is not a directory.

 ENOENT Any component of the accounting file's path name does not exist.

 EACCES Any component of the path parameter denies search permission.
-EACCES The file named by the path parameter is not an ordinary file.
+EACCES file named by the path parameter is not an ordinary file.
 EACCES Mode permission is denied for the named accounting file.
 EISDIR The named file is a directory.
 EROFS The named file resides on a read-only file system.
 EFAULT The path parameter points to a location outside of the process's allocated address space.
-ESTALE The process's root or current directory is located in a virtual file system that has been unmounted.
-If Distributed following are Services is installed on your system, acct can also fail if one or more of the true: EDIST The server has blocked new inbound requests.
+ESTALE The process's root or current directory is located in a virtual file system that as been unmounted.
+If Distributed following are services is installed on your system, acct can also fail if one or more of the rue: EDIST The server has blocked new inbound requests.
 EDIST Outbound requests are currently blocked.
 EDIST The server has a release level of Distributed Services that cannot communicate with this node.
 EAGAIN The server is too busy to accept the request.
 ESTALE The file descriptor for a remote file has become obsolete.
 EPERM The translate tables of the server did not contain any entry for either the effective user ID or effective group ID of the calling process.
 ENODEV The named file is a remote file located on a device that has been unmounted at the server.
 ENOMEM Either this node or the server does not have enough memory available to service the request.
-ENOCONNE CT An attempt to establish a new network connection with a remote node failed.
-EBADCONN ECT An attempt to use an existing network connection with a remote node failed.
+ENOCONNE T An attempt to establish a new network connection with a remote node failed.
+EBADCONN CT An attempt to use an existing network connection with a remote node failed.

-In this book: "exit, exit" on page 2-40, "signal" on page 2-145, and "acct" on page 4-15.
+In this book: "exit, \exit" on page 2-40, "signal" on page 2-145, and "acct" on page 4-15.
 The discussion of acct in Managing the AIX Operating System.